manavkohli/OGTrain/README.md

-*OGTrain
+#OGTrain
-Welcome to our git repo
+Welcome to our git repo for our iPhone App.